adap/flower/baselines/flanders/README.md

 It will generate the results in `results/all_results.csv`.
 To generate the plots, use the notebook in `plotting/plots.ipynb`.

-Expected maximum accuracy achieved across different number of malicious clients and different attacks:
+Expected maximum accuracy achieved across different numbers of malicious clients and different attacks:

 ![](_static/max_acc.jpg)

 Expected distribution of accuracy from round $L$ to the final round across all the experiments:

 ![](_static/boxplot_Income.jpg)

 ![](_static/boxplot_MNIST.jpg)